Balance sheet, profit and loss account – what do they mean?

 What is a profit and loss statement?

-Your profit and loss statement shows how much your business has made and how much it has spent in a certain period of time.
+Your profit and loss statement shows the amount your business has earned and spent over a certain period of time.

 One column of this statement shows your revenues (how much has come in), while another shows your expenses (how much has been paid out, such as salaries, taxes or rent).